 Ironically Ned Flanders as well.
 Set 30 years in the future Ned remarried Maude's ghost.
 She explains to him there is no heaven, just an empty void.
 All Ned does is chuckle and ask the Simpsons, "ain't she pretty?"
 One version of Hell is a void and the absence of God.
 Could be there is a God but Maude had gone straight to Hell.

-In 'Wizards Only, Fools' it is revealed that Princess Bubblegum doesn't believe in magic.
+In the Adventure Time episode 'Wizards Only, Fools', it is revealed that Princess Bubblegum doesn't believe in magic.
 Despite having used magic talismans in the past.
 And regularly being targeted for kidnapping by a wizard.

 More accurately, she accepts that the things typically considered "magic" such as wizardry do exist, but is of the belief that all "magic" is just natural phenomenon with scientific explanations that nobody has been able to figure out yet.